rafalagunas/rafalagunas/README.md

 I am a Fullstack  developer, born in San José del Cabo, BCS and living at the beach (Cancún 🌴).
-- 👌🏻 *Master Coach at Platzi 💚*, *GDG Puerto Morelos Lead*, *Curator of Global Shaper Cancun Hub, part of World Economic Forum*, *Github Expert 🚩*, *State Science and Technology Award in 2019, 4 apps at Playstore, 3 Patents of software* & *CEO Founder of DevHoodMX*
+- 👌🏻 *Master Coach at Platzi 💚*, *GDG Puerto Morelos Lead*, *Curator of Global Shaper Cancun Hub, part of World Economic Forum*, *Github Localization Support*, *State Science and Technology Award in 2019, 4 apps at Playstore, 3 Patents of software* & *CEO Founder of DevHoodMX*
 - 🤓 Full Stack MERN - Speaker - Mentor
 - 😎 I’m looking to collaborate on mobile, destkop and Web Development Projects <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - 💬 Ask me about anything.
 I will try to help you as much as I can.